-- Admire baroque architecture and fascinating church ruins in Antigua
+- Admire Baroque architecture and Spanish colonial buildings in Antigua

 - Experience the lively Maya ancestral market at Chichicastenango

-- Hike to the summit of Rupalaj K’istalin to catch the rising sun over Lake Atitlán
+- Hike to the summit of Rupalaj K’istalin and see the sunrise over Lake Atitlán

-- Release turtles back into the Pacific Ocean in Monterrico
+- Release turtle hatchlings into the Pacific Ocean in Monterrico

 |Day 5||Transfer to Monterrico||Monterrico|

-Welcome to Antigua!
-A representative will meet you at the airport and transport you to your hotel where you will receive your detailed itinerary for the next two weeks.
-Depending on your arrival time, stretch your legs with a stroll, and explore your surroundings of Central America's favorite colonial town.
+Welcome to Guatemala!
+A representative will meet you at the airport in Guatemala City and give you your detailed itinerary for the next two weeks.
+Then transfer an hour west to the Spanish colonial city of Antigua, where you'll check into your hotel.
+Afterward, head out and stretch your legs with a stroll around one of Central America's most well-preserved Spanish-colonial towns.